-We want to make sure the KDE Community is, and remains, a welcoming and friendly place that people feel comfortable in.
-One way we try to achieve this is with the KDE Community Code of Conduct, which we ask you to abide by when interacting with the rest of the KDE Community.
+We want to make sure that the KDE Community remains a welcoming and friendly place where people can feel comfortable.
+We ask you to abide by the KDE Community Code of Conduct when interacting with the rest of the KDE Community.

 Are you fluent in multiple languages?
 By contributing your translations of the text in the user interfaces of KDE software, you can make it more pleasant for you to use, and open it up to millions of potential new users.
 Find out more about becoming a KDE translator.

-Whether you are an artist, a designer, or just someone with an interest in how people interact with software, the KDE community needs you!
-The VDG help make KDE software both beautiful and usable by helping teams design their user interfaces.
-This includes creating icons and themes, as well as thinking and researching how to help users do what they are trying to do, instead of getting in the way.
-By joining this team, you can help make software that makes users happy, and those around them jealous.
+Whether you are an artist, a designer, or just someone with an interest in how regular people interact with software, you are welcome to join the KDE Visual Design Group!
+The VDG makes KDE software both beautiful and usable by helping teams design and refine their user interfaces.
+This includes creating icons and themes, as well as thinking and researching how to help users do what they are trying to do.
+By joining this team, you can help make KDE's users happier and more productive.
 Find out more about joining the VDG.

 Even with the best-designed software, users will need documentation to help them do what they want and get the most out of it.
 The KDE Community values good-quality documentation, and those who write it.
 The work of this team has one of the biggest impacts on end-users.
 Find out more about joining the KDE documentation team.

 Do you know how to get the word out on the street?
-Marketing and promotion of KDE is done through a mostly grassroots effort.
-By being a part of the team, you will be spreading the word of KDE to people that would not otherwise have heard of the amazing things we make.
+As part of the promo team, you'll help spread the word about KDE to people who don't know the amazing things we make.
 You'll be part of a great team of people who are moving the world!
 Find out more about spreading the word about KDE.

 Part of reaching as wide an audience as possible includes making KDE software easy to use for people with visual, auditory and motor disabilities.
-This is an important area that unfortunately does not get as much love as it deserves.
 Whether you are familiar with the techniques and technologies involved in this or are just keen to help out, your help will be enthusiastically welcomed.
 Find out more about making KDE software more accessible.